 Towards the end of the 1980s, a lot of the craft shops Bentham Pottery had supplied started ordering fewer pots or no pots at all.
 One of our main craft shops went out of business, the first we knew about it was a letter from a lawyer, inviting us to come and pick up what was left of the pots the craft shop hadn’t sold and hadn’t paid us for.
 I think there was a general move away from hand thrown domestic pottery at this time.
 Also the craft shops seemed to be selling more imported crafted items from various parts of the world which probably would have been a lot cheaper than buying hand crafted items from people producing things in the UK.
 Some change had to take place if I was to remain at the pottery and make a living from it.
 At the time Bentham Pottery also employed Margaret Williams on a part time basis.
 We could no longer just rely on wholesale orders from craft shops.

-In the late 1980s we needed to find new outlets for our pottery.
-I drove around the North West for a few days with a suitcase full of our pots looking for potential craft shops/gift shops that would stock our wares.
+With this in mind, I drove around the North West for a few days with a suitcase full of our pots looking for potential craft shops/gift shops that would stock our wares.
 I didn’t have much success with this, but I did notice that everywhere I went there were posters advertising a craft fair at Ripley Castle.
 I ended up ringing the number on the poster and booking a table at the craft fair.
 We paid something in the order of £90 for this, which seemed extortionate at the time, however we sold £900 of pots.
 This was the catalyst for us doing craft fairs, on a regular basis over the next decade.
 During the nineties we averaged about 25 of these weekend shows per year.

 We’d fill the camper van with pots and food and set off all over the country, to such venues as Sandringham, Gatcombe Park, Harewood House, Windsor Race Course, Castle Combe Race Course, Epsom Race Course, Crystal Palace, Hatfield House, Missenden Abbey, Chepstow Race Course, Loseley Park, Capesthorne Hall, Newby Hall, Breamore House, Thorsby Hall, Castle Howard, Chiltern Open Air Museum, Burghley House, The Great Yorkshire Show to name but a few.
 We used to take a pottery wheel with us and in between selling pots we’d charge people to have a go at throwing a pot.
 We got very good at using other people’s hands like tools to make pots, so they thought they’d done it themselves!